MiniMaxC/Tensegrity-Drone-QUBO-Solution/README.md

 - **`Main.py`**: Complete workflow orchestrator that imports and runs both QUBO construction and solving in sequence
 - **`Inputs.py`**: Centralized configuration containing the `config` dictionary, mock data generation function, and problem parameters
 - **`Solver/quboconstruction.py`**: Core QUBO matrix construction logic with a callable `main()` function for integration with other scripts
-- **`Solver/qdeepsdksolver.py`**: QDeep quantum-inspired hybrid solver interface and results processing
+- **`Solver/qdeepsdksolver.py`**: Q Deep quantum-inspired hybrid solver interface and results processing

 The `Solver/` folder contains the core algorithmic components that can be treated as a "black box" - users typically only need to interact with `Main.py` and `Inputs.py` for configuration and execution.